in-the-keyhole/khs-logger/README.md

 ![My image](https://raw.github.com/in-the-keyhole/khs-logger/master/screen.png)

-Turn inspector on
+Turn inspector on, do this during startup

      $.Log.inspect(); // active outliner with CTRL-ENTER, open inspector with DBL CLICK

-Mark and display a DIV on mouseover...
+Mark and display a DIV on mouseover...apply to controllers or view regions of your UI.

      $.Log.mark(<div>,<message>,<optional JSON object>);